ghostkcleung/tft_framework/md/print.md

 <img src="./cursor.jpg" width="480" />

 ## Print Buffer
 At the example above.
 There is overlaped at the first line when reset cursor.
-Print buffer output the text to the buffer firstly. and then fill it into the screen with background color. ( More about [./buffered_screen.md](Buffer Screen) )
+Print buffer output the text to the buffer firstly. and then fill it into the screen with background color. ( More about [Buffer Screen](./buffered_screen.md) )

 ```cpp
 void setBuffer ( boolean b );